Conventional crimes are those

 Crime, Political Crime, Corporate Crime, Occupational

-Conventional crime includes murder,
+Conventional crime includes

-committed with high-tech devices.
+crime committed with high-tech devices.

 Conventional crime from an